 Listen, I know that right now, things seem chaotic.
 Your job isn’t your favorite, your anxiety is eating at you, and your bank account looks scary.
 There’s a lot on your plate right now.

 It’s okay to say that you’re not okay.
-Yes, that’s right.
-Your feelings and emotions are valid.
+And that means your feelings and emotions are valid, no matter what they are.

 We all have our limits, and sometimes those responsibilities push us over the edge of those limits.